zdravkov/kendo-docs/api/wrappers/php/Kendo/Data/DataSourceSchema.md

 ## Methods

 ### aggregates
-Specifies the field from the response which contains the aggregate results.
-If set to a function - the function will be called to return the aggregate results for the current response.Result should have the following format:i.e.
+The field from the response which contains the aggregate results.
+Can be set to a function which is called to return the aggregate results from the response.The result of the function should be a JavaScript object which contains the aggregate results for every fields in the following format:For example if the data source is configured like this:The aggregate results should have the following format:

 #### Returns
 `\Kendo\Data\DataSourceSchema`